 It's a big undertaking, but both Uber and Lyft have shown a willingness to reduce their carbon footprint.
 Also because it is evident that the mechanism does not work, the costs for the environment are too high.
 So far, their bouquets include introducing bike and scooter sharing services, integrated public transport planning and ticketing into their respective apps, and incentive programs to convince drivers to switch to electric cars.

 Lyft launched a multimillion-dollar investment to become a completely carbon-free transportation service through the purchase of carbon offsets, while Uber has started providing cash incentives to some drivers in the USA who use electric vehicles.

-Despite these efforts, however, the vast majority of journeys that take place on both Uber and Lyft platforms are in nitro vehicles.
-Companies have tried to promote joint rides, but customers have shown reluctance to share their travels.
+Despite these efforts, however, the vast majority of journeys taking place on both the Uber and Lyft platforms are in internal combustion vehicles.
+Companies have tried to promote shared rides, but customers have shown reluctance to share their trips.
 Their efforts to better connect to mass transportation are slow.
 And their bicycle and scooter sharing services are subject to local regulations and market conditions and as such may be unreliable.